skimlab/eddy-postproc/README.md

 1. Follow the workflow described in **-postproc.Rmd* to generate *datasets* folder **-postproc.Rmd* is included in *R-postproc* folder.

-   One will need to check out https://github.com/skimlab/eddyR to run this workflow.
+   One will need to install https://github.com/skimlab/eddyR to run this workflow.
    This will generate all DDN graphs in JSON format, and *summary_table.md*.